 De La Riva Guard

-De La Riva (DLR) is another amazing BJJ guard for short legs players.
+De La Riva (DLR) is another fantastic BJJ guard for short-legged players.
 It’s a great control often used in Gi and No-Gi jiu-jitsu.
-Therefore, this guard position is largely used in Brazilian jiu-jitsu by many practitioners.
+Therefore, many practitioners primarily use this guard position in Brazilian jiu-jitsu.

 What does De La Riva guard offer?
 The Dela Riva guard can offer its players a variety of sweeps, submissions, and transitions.
 In addition to the hook sweep, there are many other sweeps from DLR that you can try.

-When it comes to submissions, the DLR can serve you with many of them, like the omoplata, triangle choke, etc. Otherwise, the DLR can offer a variety of transitions, including to the single-leg X, X guard, Z guard, back control, and others.
+Regarding submissions, the DLR can serve you with many, like the omoplata, triangle choke, etc. Otherwise, the DLR can offer a variety of transitions, including the single-leg X, X guard, Z guard, back control, and others.

 In the art of jiu-jitsu, the guard is a critical position that shows your abilities on the mat.
 So, What are the best jiu-jitsu guards for short legs practitioners?

-In addition to the De La Riva guard, there are diverse guards for short legs players to develop a brutal game, including the X guard, half guard, butterfly guard, etc. Thus, they will create a fantastic game that includes several attacks, sweeps, and transitions.
+In addition to the De La Riva guard, there are diverse guards for short legs players to develop a brutal game, including the X guard, half guard, butterfly guard, etc. Thus, they will create a fantastic game with several attacks, sweeps, and transitions.

 Aside from that, certain BJJ guard types are more effective against standing opponents.
 In contrast, others are more lethal versus kneeling opponents.